Representing Places

 yield actor

-report_error(["thingIsNotContainer", x_location_binding.variable.name])
+context.report_error(["thingIsNotContainer", x_location_binding.variable.name])

-yield from in_style_predication_2(state,
+yield from in_style_predication_2(context,

 x_actor_binding,